Uncle Remus (song): Release

 "Uncle Remus" first appeared on Zappa's eighteenth album, Apostrophe ('), released in March 1974.
+An extended mix of the song, "Uncle Remus (Mix Outtake)", was included on the 2016 Zappa compilation album The Crux of the Biscuit.
 Duke released an alternate version of the song with a more gospel-like arrangement on his 1975 album The Aura Will Prevail.
-Yet another alternate version of the song, "Uncle Remus (Mix Outtake)", was included on the 2016 Zappa compilation album The Crux of the Biscuit.
 Another alternate version, this time instrumental, was released on Zappa's 2022 boxset Waka/Wazoo.